 - In a regular season game in 2003, the New Orleans Saints trailed the Jacksonville Jaguars 20-13 with 7 second remaining, but in a play involving multiple spur-of-the-moment laterals, scored a TD with no time remaining.
 But the game didn't go to overtime because the Saints missed the extra point somehow - making this one of the most anticlimactic last-second finishes of all time.

 - The infamous "Fail Mary" at the end of the 2012 Monday Night tilt between the Green Bay Packers and Seattle Seahawks.
 With the game being officiated by replacements due to the regular officials being locked out by the league, Seahawks QB Russell Wilson launched a desperation pass into the end zone that was grabbed by both Seahawks reciever Golden Tate and Packers defensive back M.D.
 Jennings.
-Although Jennings appeared to have control of the ball as the two men fell to the ground, the play was ruled an interception by one official, but a touchdown by another.
-The play was reviewed, but was unable to be overturned due to having been incorrected ruled a case of simultaneous posession in which the receiver is awarded the catch.
+Although Jennings appeared to have control of the ball as the two men fell to the ground, the play was ruled a touchback by one official, but a touchdown by another.
+The play was reviewed, but was unable to be overturned due to having been incorrectely ruled a case of simultaneous posession in which the receiver is awarded the catch.
+And to make it even worse, Tate shoved another Packers player, Sam Shields, to the ground before the ball was caught, which should have been called as offensive pass interference and made whether or not he possessed the ball at the same time as Jennings irrelevant.
 The ensuing controversy caused so many fans to call the NFL commissioner's office that the line was disconnected, and the regular officials were brought back the following week.

 - The Minnesota Vikings went into the last week of the 2003 season needing a victory over the 3-12 Arizona Cardinals to win their division.
 They were up 17-12 with two minutes left, but the Cardinals recovered an onside kick.
 QB Josh McCown drove down the field and completed a miraculous 27-yard touchdown pass to Nathan Poole.
 With no time left.
 On a 4th and 24.
 The upset win knocked the Vikings out of the playoffs.